 When you are arrested, you have a right to be brought before a court at the first possible opportunity.
 Different legislation specifies how long you may be held in detention for questioning.
 In most cases where you have been arrested for an offence punishable by 5 years imprisonment or more, the maximum period of detention is 24 hours.

-While you are in detention, you have a constitutional right of reasonable access to a lawyer.
-You have no constitutional right to be told that you have a right to see a lawyer nor do you have a right have your lawyer in the room with you while you are being interviewed by the police.
+While you are in detention, you have a constitutional right of reasonable access to a solicitor and you have a right to be told that you have a right to consult a solicitor.
+If you ask for a solicitor you cannot be questioned until they arrive, except in exceptional circumstances.
+You have a right to have your solicitor in the room with you while you are being interviewed..

 If you have been unlawfully arrested, evidence obtained as a result of that arrest will be inadmissible.
 For example, if you were mistakenly told by a Garda that you were being arrested under the wrong section of the Road Traffic Act, the arrest and the blood sample taken would be unlawful.
 The blood sample would not be admissible as evidence.